pranavp2005/pranavp2005/README.md

 - 👯 I’m looking to collaborate on:
   Database and Distributed Systems projects

 - 💬 Ask me about:
-  Building Backends using Kubernetes, AWS/GCP services, and Go
+  Distributed Systems, Cloud Services, Database Systems and Software System Design

 - 📫 How to reach me:
   LinkedIn — https://www.linkedin.com/in/pranav-pateriya/